 UCF has one of the most beautiful campuses in the country.
 Part of that beauty comes from the plentiful trails surrounding the campus.
-While new buildings seem to sprout up everyday, UCF still has their priorities when it comes to preserving many of these trail loops that are great for both cyclists, runners and even Frisbee golfers!
+While new buildings and apartments near UCF seem to sprout up everyday, UCF still has their priorities when it comes to preserving many of these trail loops that are great for both cyclists, runners and even Frisbee golfers!

 Apartments new and old dot the way in the UCF area.
 And where there isn't an apartment complex, a shopping center or a swamp there usually consists of loops in between these structures - usually hidden.
 McCulloch Road, Alafaya Trail, Tanner Road, and other areas have fantastic loops right off the road that makes for great shady runs.
 Most don't know about these loops but as a running nut I will tell you the secrets to finding a great running loop in the area.